flindersuni/DeepThoughtHPC-docs/docs/source/policies/fairuse.rst

 * 100 'shares' for General

-.. _StorageGuidelines: ../Storage/storageusage.html
+.. _Storage Guidelines: ../Storage/storageusage.html
 .. _Module System: ../ModuleSystem/LMod.html

 Storage Usage Guidelines
 ============================
-See the page at: `StorageGuidelines`_, for details on what storage is present and other details.
+See the page at: `Storage Guidelines`_, for details on what storage is present and other details.
 A general reminder for HPC Storage:

 - All storage is *volatile* and no backup systems are in place
 - Cleanup you /home and /scratch regularly